-49. At the 7th meeting of the Fourth Committee, on 10 October 2016, during the seventy-first session of the General Assembly, the representative of the United Kingdom stated that the relationship of the Government of the United Kingdom with its overseas territories was a modern one based on partnership, shared values and the right of the people of each Territory to choose to remain British.
+54. At the 7th meeting of the Special Political and Decolonization Committee (Fourth Committee), on 15 October 2018, during the seventy-third session of the General Assembly, the representative of the United Kingdom stated that the relationship of the United Kingdom with its overseas territories was a modern one based on partnership, shared values and the right of the people of each Territory to choose to remain British.
+He said that the Joint Ministerial Council was the primary forum for high-level political dialogue between the United Kingdom and the territories and was mandated to monitor and advance collective priorities, in the spirit of partnership.